All Episodes

 We say, oh, we're more sophisticated than those bozos in Zimbabwe.

-I mean, they've actually got to they're doing it the old fashioned way.
+I mean, they've actually got to, they're doing it the old-fashioned way.

-They've they've got to actually print the money on paper and the ink's still wet when you load it into the wheelbarrow uh to take down to the corner store to buy a quarter milk.
+They've got to actually print the money on paper and the ink's still wet when you load it into the wheelbarrow to take down to the corner store to buy a quarter milk.

 We're far more sophisticated.